devPach6996/cse15l-lab-reports/lab-report2.md

 ```
 ## When we pass `Hello` to `handleRequest`
 ![image](https://user-images.githubusercontent.com/122571122/215283776-d1c43fa9-0a18-47b8-8b2b-3ae229682c7c.png)
+* In the above codeblock, `handleRequest` method is called
+* Since, it takes a string as a parameter, it can take any `int`, `URI`, and `Strings`
+* No values change the specific requests because the value takes a string parameter
 ## When we pass `How are you` to `handleRequest`
+* In the above codeblock, `handleRequest` method is called
+* Since, it takes a string as a parameter, it can take any `int`, `URI`, and `Strings`
+* Here, the value, which was passed in the earlier request stays there and the new request gets written below the previois one.
 ![image](https://user-images.githubusercontent.com/122571122/215283808-166af5e0-36f7-4fa6-b3b2-d199d1c58a8e.png)
 #Part 2:-
 ## Failure inducing input